akku289/Data-Science/README.md

 # Data-Science
-this is for my data science assignment
+This is my data science assignment